mamarguerat/VSCode-configuration-for-RPI-Pico/readme.md

 4. There is buttons on the bottom of the window to run or upload code and connect the board to VS Code
 ![Run project](Images/Capture%20d’écran%202021-05-12%20082523.jpg)

-A project example can be found in the MicroPython branch of this repository.
+A project example can be found in the MicroPython-example branch of this repository.

 # 2. C++ configuration (Not working...)